 I couldn't believe it.

-And then I think she actually showed his social security number right on camera.
+And then I think she actually showed his Social Security number right on camera.

-I didn't that I didn't see.
+That I didn't see.

 I have known the president for many, many years, and he is a man of action.

-That's how I would describe him, a m man of endless energy, extraordinarily courageous, and a man of action.
+A man of endless energy, extraordinarily courageous, and a man of action.

-Um unfortunately for him, I am really disappointed in Congress and the way they rolled out this health care bill.
+Unfortunately for him, I am really disappointed in Congress and the way they rolled out this health care bill.

 Repeal it, replace it.